rajman01/investfy/README.md

     2. #### Withdraw Target save balance:
         users are able to withdraw the progress in a targetsave account only when they have saved up to 0.5% of the targeted amount.
-        The balance is transfered to the user's E-wallet.
+        The money is transfered to the user's E-wallet.
     3. #### Autosave:
         Just like the quick save autosave feature, targetsave also supports autosave feature.
     4. #### Delete targetsave: